nunchistudio/blacksmith/documentation/options/pubsub/nats.md

 ### Subscription options

-- `Broker`: The queue group used for receiving messages.
+- `Topic`: The subject to subscribe to for receiving messages.

   **Required:** yes

-- `Subscription`: The subject to subscribe to for receiving messages.
+- `Subscription`: The queue group used for receiving messages.

   **Required:** yes